benjichat/ivrTreeCreator/README.md

 ![](images/5.png)<br/>
 This the the list of current hosts.

-6. Returns a formatted view of your current IVR Tree<br/>
+6. Returns a formatted view or raw JSON of your current IVR Tree<br/>
 ![](images/6.png)<br/>

 7. Builds the Voice IVR system using Google Text-to-speech<br/>